 The only problem I have found when you need to organize Osmos in the classroom is the tiles students use for their games.
 (To be honest, is really not a HUGE deal, but only a slight problem.)
 Here are the tiles in action while my students play a word-building game.
 The mess during the learning and clean-up just cause some management issues.
 But is there an easy, teacher-tested solution you will want to know about?

 Here is another image of my little learners in action.
 You can also see the Word packaging Osmo gives you and the tile box.
-Both are excellent quality and very useful.
+Both are of excellent quality and very useful.
 I also know they work excellently for one person using it at a time.

 You will want to see how to organize Osmo in the classroom.
 I have used this for many school years.
 It has worked great for students to keep a clean work surface and a fast clean-up surface.
 I took the letter tiles and placed them into a divided compartment.

 How Can I Organize Osmo Numbers?